Amazon FBA for beginners

 • The freight forwarder pays the customs and paperwork

-• The freight forwarder organizes the stock to be delivered to Amazon’s fulfillment centers
+• The freight forwarder organises the stock to be delivered to Amazon’s warehouse

-• You pay one bill which includes shipping fees, taxes and the freight forwarder’s fee.
+• You pay one bill which includes shipping, taxes and the freight forwarder’s fee.

 Easy as that (usually)!